 In 2017, Japan’s Takata Corporation filed bankruptcy in the United States.
 Company officials hoped that this legal maneuver would immunize them from product liability claims.
 But these corporate leaders have never clashed with the Napoli Law professional team.

 As a general rule, bankruptcy halts liability lawsuits and makes these actions harder to win once they resume.
 But victims in these situations still have a number of legal options.

-If the deadline has not passed, victims may file proof of claims with the bankruptcy court.
+If the deadline has not passed, victims of injuries from Takata airbags may file proof of claims with the bankruptcy court.
 In most cases, a proof of claim is easier to establish than a liability action.